 Undergraduate Courses

 Graduate students who take undergraduate courses for undergraduate credit will be charged undergraduate tuition rates for those credits.
 These credits will not satisfy the MES elective requirements, and graduate tuition waiver awards cannot be used to pay for them.
-However, exceptional circumstances might occur in which a graduate student enrolled in an advanced undergraduate course would complete, with faculty approval, the undergraduate course and receive graduate credit.
+However, exceptional circumstances might occur in which a graduate student enrolled in an advanced undergraduate course would complete, with faculty approval, the undergraduate course along with additional work in order to receive graduate credit.
 This includes transfer courses.
-A course is considered graduate-level when it is approached from a philosophical base, has theoretical arguments, uses primary data, supports critical data analysis and thinking and leads to advanced conclusions and decision-making.
-These are typically 400-level courses.
 Special arrangements must be made with the Director before enrolling in any undergraduate course for graduate credit.

 Electives

 MES offers three to four electives each Fall, Winter and Spring quarter that are four credits each.
-Some repeat every year, and some repeat every other year.
-Students must take 24 elective credits, which can consist of MES electives, approved MPA electives, summer electives, individual learning contracts, internships, or transfer courses.
+Students must take 24 elective credits, which can consist of MES electives, approved MPA electives, individual learning contracts, internships, or transfer courses.
 Please see pages 4-7 for more information about individual learning contracts and internships.
-Two-credit electives will not count toward the MES degree, unless they are in the form of an individual learning contract or internship.
+Typically, two-credit electives will not count toward the MES degree, unless they are in the form of an individual learning contract or internship.
 To graduate from MES, at least eight credits must be from MES elective courses taken while the student is enrolled in the program.

 MPA Electives

 The Master of Public Administration program offers electives that may be appropriate for individual MES students (example: Grant Writing).
 The MES online course catalog lists approved MPA courses for each quarter.
 Up to eight credits in MES-approved MPA electives may be used toward the MES degree.
-Two-credit MPA electives will not count toward the MES degree, although students may take these courses for their own personal enrichment.
+Typically, two-credit MPA electives will not count toward the MES degree, although students may take these courses for their own personal enrichment.
 Financial aid can be applied toward MPA courses.

 Summer courses

 Typically, MES offers at least one summer elective.
 Students are also highly encouraged to earn elective credits through an individual learning contract or internship.
 Students may also choose to take approved MPA courses or appropriate graduate courses on other campuses (with approval of the Director) during the summer.
-If a student anticipates doing a thesis project that involves summer field work, the student is highly advised to work with a faculty member to create a methodology for data collection during the summer prior to taking Case Studies.
+If a student anticipates doing a thesis project that involves summer field work, the student is highly advised to work with a faculty member to create a methodology for data collection during the spring and summer prior to taking Case Studies.

 Studying Abroad/International Research